Cagriyoruk/5-SEC/README.md

 - As a User, I want my videos  to be categorized so that I can find them easier.
 - As a User, I want recommendation of filters for my videos based on choice of other users.

-# Define MVP - An app that gives the highlights of a video.
+# Define MVP - A Web-app that gives the highlights of a video.